We are thrilled you’re considering adopting or fostering from Dogs Forever. Below is some information on adopting and fostering with us.

 - $150 Senior Dogs 7 years and older

 If you are 65 years or older, the adoption fee is waived when you adopt a senior dog.
-All Dogs Forever dogs have been spayed or neutered, vaccinated against rabies and distemper/parvo, tested for heartworm and Lyme disease, and microchipped.
+All Dogs Forever dogs have been spayed or neutered, vaccinated against rabies, distemper/parvo, and bordetella, tested for heartworm and lyme disease, and microchipped.

-Dogs Forever Safe Place moved to a new location on February 23, 2013: 809 Rockford Road SW.
-We are open to the public 10-2 every Saturday.
-Come and meet our dogs, learn about volunteer opportunities and shop in our store next door, at 817 Rockford Road SW.
-If you want to meet one of our dogs but Saturday isn’t a good time, you can set up an after-hours appointment.
-Contact us at email@example.com or 319-481-0977.
+Dogs Forever is located at 809 Rockford Road SW, Cedar Rapids, IA, 52404.
+We are open to the public 10am-2pm every Saturday.
+Come and meet our dogs, learn about volunteer opportunities, purchase apparel and more.
+If you want to meet one of our dogs but Saturday isn’t a good time, you can set up an appointment.
+Contact us at email@example.com or 319-320-5522.

 Our priority at Dogs Forever is to identify senior dogs (generally, seven years and older) who are being held at shelters or at vet clinics in counties without shelters.
 As long as a dog is of good temperament and we have an opening , we will accept the dog regardless of size or breed.
 Once the dog is with Dogs Forever, we will provide veterinary care and begin the process of matching the dog with a senior citizen through our “Seniors for Seniors” program.
 However, any person 21 years or older can adopt a senior dog; you are not required to be a senior person to adopt a senior dog.

 Dogs Forever works with reputable rescues to identify adult dogs that are at risk of being euthanized at shelters.
-While our focus is on networking and arranging transport for dogs from shelters to rescues, we do sometimes have foster dogs of our own and up to four dogs at our Dogs Forever Safe Place in Cedar Rapids.
-While our foster dogs and Safe Place dogs are are no longer at risk of being euthanized, the fact remains that the sooner they are adopted, the sooner a dog can be moved from “death row” at a shelter to the safety of Dogs Forever.
+While our foster dogs and Dogs Forever shelter dogs are no longer at risk of being euthanized, the fact remains that the sooner they are adopted, the sooner a dog can be moved from “death row” at a shelter to the safety of Dogs Forever.
 Please spread the word that our dogs need homes.